Cbrou-tini/True-and-False-positive-stratification/README.md

 This project was conducted during my studies, you will find below is the abstract in English and French.

-- Scripts : contains experimental tests & correlation plot scripts
+- Scripts : contains experimental tests & correlation plot scripts.
-- Dataset : dataset creation script with no DB due to size but the code to recreate it
+- Dataset : dataset creation script with no DB due to size but the code to recreate it.
-- Memoire in english and french in pdf refer to the french document if unvcertain as the english one is Machine Translated
+- Memoire in english and french in pdf refer to the french document if unvcertain as the english one is machine translated.

 ---